riceissa/vim-mediawiki/README.markdown

   crazy ref names while keeping everything else the same.
 * Template name completion if the character before the cursor is `{`.
 * Template field name completion if the character before the cursor is `|`.
-  Note that currently the "field names" are for `cite web` only, but in the future I might add support for detecting what template one is in, and completing field names for that.
+  Note that currently the "field names" are for [`{{cite web}}`][citeweb] only, but in the future I might add support for detecting what template one is in, and completing field names for that.

 If you want automatic omni-completion after typing `{{` (start of a template) or `|` (start of a template field), you can add the following: